 Here are some strategies to improve the view out your window:

 - Add an extra house battery and travel with a couple days’ worth of water in your potable water tank.
 By prepping your RV to spend a night or two dry camping you have options on where to camp when all the hookup sites are booked.
-As editor Chuck Woodbury pointed out in his editorial last week, rustic (no utilities) public campgrounds like those from the U.S. Forest Service offer a “healthy dose of scenic beauty” not typically found in a full-hookup RV park.
+As editor Chuck Woodbury pointed out in his editorial previously, rustic (no utilities) public campgrounds like those from the U.S. Forest Service offer a “healthy dose of scenic beauty” not typically found in a full-hookup RV park.
 Yes, you can still enjoy a front row seat with a view of the mountains, lakes, or the proverbial babbling brook out your window when camped at such locations – as thousands of dry camping spaces remain vacant each night.
 Need internet when dry camping?
 Check out available options here.

 - Enjoy the views from the day-use area before heading to your viewless campsite for the night.
 My wife and I once booked an overnight spot in a state park in Huntington Beach, California.
 The campsite was back from the beach, sandwiched between other RVs and only offered a view of the highway.
 We decided to park parallel along the beach board walk in the day-use area, put our lounge chairs in the sand and enjoyed the views until the sun set and then retreated to our campsite.
 We have employed this strategy many times since.

 - Similar to the above, if there is a popular recreation area and all the campsites are booked, we park for the day with our RV in the day-use area and then head up the road to a less desirable area that has open spaces for the night.
 Some might ask why we don’t leave our RV in the undesirable campsite and visit the day-use area with our tow vehicle.
 We prefer to have our own bathroom, kitchen, camp chairs, etc., with us for convenience – and have found this method especially comforting during the pandemic.